Your shopping basket

 BDIH

-• Synthetic dyes and fragrances, petrochemical derivatives (kerosene, silicone, etc.), ethoxylated materials (PEG, sodium laureth sulfate) are prohibited.
+• Synthetic dyes and fragrances, petrochemical derivatives (paraffin, silicone, etc.), ethoxylated substances (PEG, Sodium Laureth Sulfate) are prohibited.

-• No minimum percentage of ingredients of natural origin or organic ingredients
+• No minimum percentage of natural ingredients or organic ingredients

-• Synthetic preservatives authorized in their natural state: why not use their natural equivalents?
+• Synthetic preservatives that occur naturally and are authorized: why not use their natural equivalents?

 • Authorized palm oil derivatives